Has “The Future” of Payments Arrived?

-Much has been made of how accurate some of the predictions from 30 years back were, about the present “futuristic” moment we inhabit now.
 Well, we’re certainly not that reliant on faxes anymore.
 But The Daily Mirror listed some of the most on-the-money guesses from the film, among them “smart glasses,” flat screen TVs, video conferencing, “weather channels,” and more.

 And while much has been made of a noticeable lack of hoverboard availability, the Mirror also noted we have facial and fingerprint recognition, and… online banking! (in one scene, Marty is able to use his plastic card… from home!)

-Marketwatch picked up on those literal “on the money” aspects of the movie, running a pair of features on the movie’s financial predictions.
+Marketwatch picked upon those literal “on the money” aspects of the movie, running a pair of features on the movie’s financial predictions.
 On the stock side, if Marty had simply invested in Nike, instead of simply wearing them, he could have retired rich already.
 On the “future of payments” side, though, a second article focuses on those fingerprints, and points out while we can now use them for authentication, we can’t use them for direct payments… yet: